You don’t need a promotion or a birthday to gather some pals together. Emma Clifton makes the case to celebrate right now, just because.

 When your outdoor time is car to office, car to home, you only tend to notice the weather from a distance.
 But when you slow down and spend more time outdoors, you are witness to those gradual changes.
 Last year on your mandatory walks, you might have seen the slow fade of the leaves from green to red, or felt a crisp chill in the mornings that wasn’t there the previous week.

 Last week, feeling nostalgic, I was going through my old 2020 work notebook when I came across a list of ‘Things I am Looking Forward to’ that I had written in the first weeks of our very first lockdown.
 They were all incredibly simple: one more sea swim, a trip to the movies, a good flat white, being able to wear something other than track-pants.
-It made me sad when I realised how much of that novelty factor I had lost since we moved out of lockdown – that I had let go of that sense of reverence I had as we slowly left our houses after each lockdown, when seeing a friend for a coffee felt like a cause for celebration.
+It made me sad when I realised how much of that novelty factor I had lost since we moved out of each lockdown – that I had let go of that sense of reverence I had as we slowly left our houses each time, when seeing a friend for a coffee felt like a cause for celebration.

 Learning how to celebrate the good times is a great way of enduring the bad times and providing contrast, particularly when the actual calendar seems to run away from us (I think I lost track of dates in 2020 and they have never returned!)
 It reminds me of my all-time favourite poem, titled Won’t You Celebrate With Me and written by Lucille Clifton, where the final line is this: